tommy-couzens/chinese-learning/readme.md

 ### 3. `explanation` Field Guidelines
 The `explanation` field is crucial for context.
+*   **Single Character**: Leave the explanation blank ""
-*   **Character Breakdown**: If a word comprises multiple characters, explain the meaning of individual characters if it aids understanding (e.g., for "怎么爱你": "'怎么 (zěnme)' - how; '爱 (ài)' - to love; '你 (nǐ)' - you.").
+*   **Character Breakdown**: If a word comprises multiple characters, explain the meaning of individual characters if it aids understanding (e.g., for "怎么爱你": "'怎么 (zěnme)' - how; '爱 (ài)' - to love; '你 (nǐ)' - you."; for "歲月 (suìyuè)": "歲 (suì) - age/years + 月 (yuè) - moon/month = years, time passing.").
 *   **Grammar Notes**: Briefly explain relevant grammar points (e.g., "Adjective reduplication '红红 (hóng hóng)' emphasizes the color red.").
-*   **Source Lyric**: Always state which lyric line the word/phrase originates from (e.g., "From the lyric '怎么爱你都不嫌多'.").
-*   **Clarity and Conciseness**:
-    *   If a helpful and concise explanation incorporating the above points cannot be formulated, leave the `explanation` field empty.
-    *   AVOID generic or unhelpful explanations like "Phrase from chorus."

 ## Card Types (Contextual Information)

 The system supports different card types (listening, reading), which is defined in `deckInfo.cardTemplates`.
 The vocabulary JSON itself does not need to specify the card type directly.
 *   **Listening Cards**: Audio on the front, Chinese characters and English translation on the back.
 *   **Reading Cards**: Chinese characters on the front, English translation and audio on the back.

+## New deck creation process
+1. Find the lyrics from the website in both Chinese and English
+2. Split the lyrics into chorus, versus, bridge, outro, etc
+3. - a.
+Pick the part of the song to generate a subdeck for
+   - b.
+Create the cards with no explanations
+   - c.
+Update the explanations following the rules
+4. Test out the subdeck
+5. Repeat part 3. with the next part of the song

+## TODO

+* Test decks again that the cards are in the right order - DONE

+* test out my little apple again
+* see any improvements for my little apple, make it the gold standard for explanations
+* make electronic girl have good explanations like the other decks
+* update my-good-brother as well, make the explanations follow my little apple

+* Better audio - try mdbg.net or some better TTS like OpenAI whisper or chatterbox
+* Generate Alice's decks

+* EXTRA - Add audio clips on the back of the explanation lyric that a phrase is part of.
+Make this optional